Moths of North Carolina

 Immatures and Development: The larvae often feed on dead or decaying leaves (Atkins, 1958; Powell and Opler, 2008), but will also use living plants -- particularly when populations increase seasonally.
 They can become a significant pest on commercial crops such as strawberries, citrus, and lima beans.
 Gilligan and Epstein (2014) noted that when feeding on strawberries the larvae may damage fruits that are in contact with the ground by webbing leaves to the fruit and chewing holes in the berries.
 In citrus groves, larvae feed on decaying leaves until population levels are high, at which point they may switch to feeding on fruit.

 Gilliatt (1928) described the larval life history when feeding on apple trees in Nova Scotia.
-The larvae overwinter in the larval stage in fallen leaves on the ground.
+In this region, the larvae overwinter in the larval stage in fallen leaves on the ground.
 Following the spring warm-up they ascend the trees and eat the first green buds that they encounter.
 After feeding for several weeks they descend and pupate in loose bark or in rolled leaves on the ground.
 The adults emerge in about two weeks and lay small masses of eggs on the upper surface of the leaves.
 The hatchlings disperse and feed on the leaves and sometimes the developing fruits that are bound within leaves.
 Others likely drop to the ground and feed on dead leaves.
 Last instar larvae are approximately 13-14 mm in length with a light green abdomen, but body color can vary depending on the host plant.
 The head and prothoracic shield are yellowish brown.
-An anal comb is present (Gilligan and Epstein, 2014; TortID).
+An anal comb is present (Bennett, 1961; Gilligan and Epstein, 2014; TortID), and its morphology can be used to identify larvae.

 Distribution in North Carolina